centrapay/centrapay-docs/src/api/pagination.md

 Pagination allows a listing endpoint to return a subset of results.
 The goal is to reduce memory usage and speed up page rendering.

+To retrieve the next page, a `pageKey` can be supplied.
+Typically this will be the `nextPageKey` returned from your previous query.

+Some of our endpoints have been designed to be forwards compatible with pagination.
+When we do bring support to GET endpoints for listing, these conventions will be followed.

 ### Models

 {% h4 Mandatory Fields %}